-In order to accommodate an appropriate amount of study and sleep time, the residence community has specific quiet hours.
+To accommodate an appropriate amount of study and sleep time, the residence community has specific quiet hours.
 During quiet hours, please keep your door closed and TVs and stereos turned down.
 Every member of the residence community is expected to work together and help each other to maintain quiet hours.
-Hours outside of designated quiet hours are still intended to be considerate to your fellow residents.
-This means that noise levels must still be monitored and not have significant impacts on the rest of the residence community.
+Hours outside of designated quiet hours are still intended for you to be considerate of your fellow residents.
+This means that noise levels must still be monitored and not have a significant impact on the rest of the residence community.

-Sunday - Thursday • Moderate Hour 10pm-11pm • Quiet Hours 11pm-8am Friday - Saturday • Moderate Hour 12am-1am • Quiet Hours 1am-8am
+Sunday - Thursday • Moderate Hour 10 pm-11 pm • Quiet Hours 11 pm-8 am Friday - Saturday • Moderate Hour 12 am-1 am • Quiet Hours 1 am-8 am